Aleksiberg/qa-portfolio/bug-reports/login-empty-fields-bug.md

 # Bug Report: No validation message when submitting empty login form

 ## Description
-Login button does not show validation error when both fields are empty
+The login form does not display a validation error when both fields are empty.

 ## Steps to reproduce
 1. Open login page